xsploit/Imagen-Final-/readme.md

 # Image Generator

 Welcome to the Image Generator project!
-This repository contains a powerful AI-driven application that can create unique and visually stunning images based on your input.
+This repository contains a powerful AI-driven application that can create unique and visually stunning images based on your input, the input is then enhanced by ai.

 ## Table of Contents